Buildings

 Efficiency Opportunities

 Residential and commercial energy consumption primarily occurs indoors.
-Buildings are main energy efficiency opportunities (e.g., building envelope, sourcing of construction materials, water efficiency, energy management systems, smart buildings) as well as the site of energy-consuming products (e.g. appliances, plug loads, HVAC systems).
+Buildings are home to many energy efficiency opportunities (e.g., improving the building envelope, sourcing of construction materials, water efficiency, energy management systems, smart buildings) as well as energy-consuming products (e.g., appliances, plug loads, HVAC systems)

 Residential Building Energy Use